-How to Give an Entertainment-(Continued).
+MENT-(Continued).

-MESMERIC entertainments are seldom or ever conducted on purely mesmeric principles.
+Mesmeric entertainments are seldom or ever conducted on purely mesmeric principles.
 All stage phenomena are the product of combined forces.
-Some subjects may be mesmeric sensitives, others are hypnotised, while the majority are placed under your control by (what I shall call, for want of a better name) Mesmeric-Psychology.
-Both Animal Magnetism and suggestion are here called into play by yourself-aye, and imitation, imagination, ideas, and expectancy in your subject, if you will.
-Nothing is lost sight of which can be judiciously used.
+Some subjects may be mesmeric sensitives, others are hypnotised, while the majority are placed under your control by (what I shall call, for want of a better name) Mesmeric-Psychology, Both Animal Magnetism and suggestion are here called into play by yourself-aye, and imitation, imagination, ideas, and lost sight of which can be judiciously used.
 Taking for granted that you have a good idea of Mesmerism in theory and practice, you may proceed to give your entertainment.
-Hitherto you have mesmerised persons singly, but now you are to operate on the mass.
+Hitherto vou have mesmerised persons singly, but now you are to operate on the mass.
 To facilitate matters, leave nothing to chance.
 As you have mesmerised in private, have some of your sensitives in the audience.
 Such sensitives you will keep in reserve for special experiments-clairvoyants for clairvoyant experiments, your susceptible subjects for experiments of will such as described in a previous chapter, your thought-reading subjects for special phases.
 Don't use any of these for general experiments, where illusion and phantasy are created by your suggestions.
 For the latter experiments you can depend largely upon the impressible subjects secured from your audience.
-You can proceed somewhat in this fashion :--Commence your entertainment by making a telling speech (the shorter the better) upon the subject.
+You can proceed somewhat in this fashion:-Commence your entertainment by making a telling speech (the shorter the better) upon the subject.
 Quote authorities whose names will have some influence with your audience.
 Detail some of the cures performed, cases of Clairvoyance (if any) which have come under your notice, or any little incident in thought-reading-psychometry-which will tell effectively.
+You can point out the value of Mesmerism to medical men and dentists as a powerful and harmless anæsthesia, under which will tell effectively.
 You can point out the value of Mesmerism to medical men and dentists as a powerful and harmless anæsthesia, under which patients may have surgical operations performed upon them, or teeth extracted without the slightest pain, etc. Give some of your experiences.
-If you are in earnest, therefore thoroughly interested in your subject, you will soon personally impress your audience, and prepare them to assist you in giving your entertainment.
+If you are in earnest; therefore thoroughly interested in your subject, you will soon personally impress your audience, and prepare them to assist you in giving your entertainment.